diego-schivo/janilla-eshopweb/README.md

 # Janilla eShopOnWeb

-This is a clone of [Microsoft eShopOnWeb ASP.NET Core Reference Application](https://github.com/dotnet-architecture/eShopOnWeb).
+This is a porting of [Microsoft eShopOnWeb ASP.NET Core Reference Application](https://github.com/dotnet-architecture/eShopOnWeb).

 ### What it does and why it is useful